ahp002/cse15l-lab-reports/lab3.md

         Competing interests
 ```

-Explanation: The command grep -v will only display the lines that don't match the pattern.
-The file that we gave it and the pattern we gave it made it display all the lines in the file that didn't match the String "at".
+Explanation: The command grep -v takes in a txt file and a pattern, it displayed all the lines in the file that didn't match the String "at".
+This command is useful for displaying the lines that don't match the given pattern in the command.

 Example: grep -v